 Now you are all over social media, the newspapers, everywhere.
 It is beautiful and so deserved.
 But for me you are just the guy who held my hand on the couch while doubling down with laughter over a joke by a stand up comedian.

 I will miss so many things about you.
 Your laugh at me frantically trying to explain something with my hands when I did not have the words.
 Facetimes’ in the evenings when the kids were down.
+Dancing in my kitchen.
 You telling me how it is, even if you were completely wrong.
 You waking me up three times a night with your roaming hands, checking if I am still all there.
 Being in the car together your hand on my leg.
 Sitting at your table getting schooled in music.
-You seeing absolutely everything, which was nerve-wracking at times but also made me feel seen.
+You seeing absolutely everything, which was nerve-wracking at times but made me feel seen, important.
 Just You.

 8 months ago we started dating.
 5 days ago you died.
 I will never be the same.